 Where do these fair trade or fair trade principled diamonds come from?

 Brilliant Earth sources from Responsible Jewellery Council members, such as Rio Tinto (Canada) and De Beers (Botswana and Namibia), though it's revealing that I couldn't find De Beers referenced as a source.

 First, I'd also like to draw your attention to Brilliant Earth’s sourcing of diamonds from Russia:

 Screenshot from Brilliant Earth’s website showing diamond sourcing at the Alrosa mine in Russia.

 The Russian government has a significant share in Alrosa.
 Alrosa was referenced in this New York Times article in context to corruption allegations and Brexit.
 The largest buyer of this rough material has been Lev Leviev, notorious for his human rights abuses in Angola.

 In context to a fair trade diamond, Brilliant Earth does help fund the Diamond Development Initiative.
 This Initiative was mentioned in the screen shot just above, where I referenced "discussions."

 The Diamond Develoment Initiative is part of Brilliant Earth's "vision" for a fair trade diamond future, as shown in this screen shot off their website.

 Screenshot from August, 2018.

-Putting De Beers in charge of a Fair Trade Diamond initiative that originally aspired to be run by Fairtrade International, back in 2008, is like putting David Duke as head of the Southern Poverty Law Center.
+Otherwise, let me give you a simple analogy that, in my opinion, cuts to the chase: Putting De Beers in charge of a Fair Trade Diamond initiative is, in my view, analogous to making the American Neo-Nazi David Duke head of the Southern Poverty Law Center.